GSK sees sales growth in 2022 after quarterly beat, prepares for spin-off | Business

 "We have ended the year strongly, with another quarter of excellent performance ... and we enter 2022 with good momentum," Walmsley said.
 "This is going to be a landmark year for GSK."
 The drugmaker is pressing on with the spin off of its consumer arm, home to brands such as Sensodyne toothpaste and Advil painkiller, after turning down Unilever's 50 billion pound buyout offer for the unit in December.

-But some activist investors had called on GSK to give more consideration to a potential sale of the unit.
+Some activist investors had called on GSK to give more consideration to a potential sale of the unit.
 They have also questioned the ability of top management to boost the success rate of drug development, where GSK has long lagged peers.
-The company said sales in 2022, after the spin-off of its consumer arm, were expected to grow 5% to 7% and adjusted operating profit to grow 12% to 14%.
-That includes the boost from a settlement with Gilead but not sales of its COVID-19 products.
+The company said sales in 2022, after the consumer unit spin-off, were expected to grow 5% to 7% and adjusted operating profit was forecast to rise 12% to 14%.
+This includes the boost from a settlement with Gilead but not sales of its COVID-19 products.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)